devtut/generate/docs/python/math-module.md

 ```

 Likewise, the `cmath` module provides a complex version of `isnan`.
-See "[Infinity and NaN](http://web.archive.org/web/20170326073908/http://stackoverflow.com/documentation/python/230/math-module/3973/infinity-and-nan-not-a-number)".
-A complex number is considered "not a number" if either its real part or its imaginary part is "not a number".
+See &quot;[Infinity and NaN](http://stackoverflow.com/documentation/python/230/math-module/3973/infinity-and-nan-not-a-number)&quot;.
+A complex number is considered &quot;not a number&quot; if either its real part or its imaginary part is &quot;not a number&quot;.

 ```
 cmath.isnan(0.0, float('nan'))